OSGeo/OSGeoLive-doc/es/quickstart/openjump_quickstart.rst

 Open an ESRI Shapefile
 ======================

-This section of the quick start briefly explains how to open an ESRI shapefile.
+This section of the quick start briefly explains how to open an ESRI shapfile.

 On the top-level menu bar in Open Jump select the File menu.
 Then select the Open menu item.
 This will present you with a dialog box that allows you to open files containing geospatial data.